giyugg/cc103-1st_semester/README.md

 # HELLO!
 I'm Kyle Acuña of BSIS 1B-G2
-This is my coding journey as I learn Java as per our subject program on Computer Programming.
-I will use this as my journal and archive this after my first year of studying on BSIS.
+This is my coding journey as I learn Java through our Computer Programming subject at Bulacan State University.
+I will use this as my journal and archive it after my first year of studying BSIS.
+I also create my own personal projects here while I learn!

 ## Prerequisites (or tools that I use)
 [![Git](https://img.shields.io/badge/Git-F05032?logo=git&logoColor=fff)](#)